|Our History and Mission

 Over the years the Institute's Archive has accumulated an extensive collection of Verdi materials, primarily on microfilm.
 These include films of thousands of the composer's letters, including fifteen hundred written by Verdi to his principal publisher, the Casa Ricordi of Milan, which donated the films.
 On the other side of the correspondence there are films of many thousands of letters written to the composer and his wife, the soprano Giuseppina Strepponi Verdi, together with drafts of hundreds of letters from Verdi and Giuseppina.
 There are, furthermore, over two hundred manuscripts of complete orchestral scores of the Verdi operas and several hundred pezzi staccati (individual pieces from the operas), more than twenty-two hundred printed librettos for the composer's operas, most dating from the nineteenth century with a vast majority stemming from Italy, approximately sixty manuscript and printed production books or printed librettos and piano-vocal scores with directions for staging added by hand, and a good selection of French, German, English, and especially Italian periodicals devoted to music and the other arts.
 The Institute also holds a number of wall posters of premiere and other early performance, as well as many films of sets and costume designs dating from Verdi's time.
 Recent acquisitions include a substantial collection of nineteenth-century librettos from the collection of the late John D. Mazzarella, a long-time loyal member of of the AIVS.
 These fascinating materials are described in the current issue of the Verdi Forum and will soon become accessible to the public in the Fales Library & Special Collections at NYU.

-As mentioned earlier, membership is open to the public.
-For further information and a free copy of the Verdi Forum, please write to email@example.com or visit our membership information page.
+For further information and a free copy of the Verdi Forum, please write to firstname.lastname@example.org or visit our Support the AIVS page.

 THIS WEBSITE IS UNDER